colbyhemond/colbyhemond-me-site/_posts/pulling-pull-request-to-sap.md

 ## Using abapGit to refresh and switch to the new branch

-In abapGit, cllick into the repository.
+In abapGit, click into the repository.
 Now click **Refresh** to ensure you has the most up to date changes.
 Now hover over **Branch** and click **Switch** so that you can select the pull request branch that you recently added to your forked repository.

 ![Refresh and Switch](/images/abapgit_refresh_switch.png)